LabRicecat/FIXME/README.md

 #### `UB`
 This..

-This just triggeres undefined behaviour and when we try to remove it, the whole thing begins to burn soo.. no.
+This just triggers undefined behaviour and when we try to remove it, the whole thing begins to burn soo.. no.

 #### `CALL`
 Jumps to the specified number and pushes the current location onto the `callstack`, side effect: it whyever flips the callstack whenever you use it...